ux-fran/blender-projects-main-hub-repository/README.md

-# Welcome to the Blender Projects Hub by Fran 43CG! 🎨✨
+# Welcome to the Blender Projects Main Hub by Fran 43CG! 🎨✨

 This main repository is the central hub for all my Blender projects.
 Whether you're here for inspiration, learning, or just curiosity—welcome aboard! 🚀